Rubiksman78/MonikA.I/README.md

 - "playwright command not found": run `python -m playwright install` instead
 - "utf8 error": be sure to write the game path in the main script with "\\" and not "\" if you are on Windows
 - "Monika says that there is a bug somewhere": that means the website couldn't be accessed, check if you've done the `playwright install` and check on your browser if the website isn't down.
 You can set `display_browser` to `True` to see the connection with the graphic interface.

-## :alarm_clock: To develop
-- Improve dialogs to introduce the Submod the first time (telling what it does, how is it different from actual Monika)
-- Add saving history of conversations to see again your best interactions
-- Making it like a messaging app with questions/answers listed on a same window
-- Define better facial expressions corresponding to predifined emotions (happiness,fear,surprise...)
-- Convert more functionalities to executable files (TTS,Speech Recognition)
-- Make the better TTS available only on MacOS/Linux for now usable also on other OS.
-- Link this with Live2D for face movements with speech and emotions
-- Face recognition for Monika only to recognize you
-- Training new models for MEL Spectrogram Generation (Mixed TTS...) and Vocoders (UnivNet...)
-- Speech to text to convert your own voice in text and directly speak with Monika :white_check_mark:
-- Better face emotions detection :white_check_mark:
-- Add possibility to see when microphone starts recording in the game for STT :white_check_mark:
-- *Feel free to suggest improvements or new AI features you would like to see*